aemrehu/P2PChat/README.md

 ### Run
 Run the client from command line:

-    python src/qtclient.py
+    python qtclient.py

 Client UI will open in a separate window.

 ## Server
-Create a file called `server.txt` in the `src` folder.
+Create a file called `server.txt` in the `server/src` folder.

 In the file type the IP-address and port where you want to run the server: